linode/docs/docs/networking/linux-static-ip-configuration.md

     sudo systemctl restart network

 {: .note}
 > CentOS 7 and recent versions of Fedora also include NetworkManager, which uses tools such as `nmtui` and `nmcli` to modify and create network configuration files.
-The above method to make the necessary modifications, however, is more straightforward.
+However, using the method above to make the necessary modifications is more straightforward.

 ### CentOS 6

-Like in CentOS 7, simply edit the ethernet interface file to configure a static IP address:
+Like in CentOS 7, you can simply edit the ethernet interface file to configure a static IP address:

 {: .file-excerpt }
 /etc/sysconfig/network-scripts/ifcfg-eth0